 In the Logging and reporting section you can change the way Admin Tools logs and reports various activity items and blocked requests on your site.

-Email PHP Exceptions to this address Whenever an unhandled PHP exception is raised (ie an error on a database query), Admin Tools will send an email containing all the details (time, file and line raising the exception) for later debugging.
+Email PHPWhenever an unhandled PHP exception is raised (ie an error on a database query), Admin ToolsExceptions to this addresswill send an email containing all the details (time, file and line raising the exception) for later debugging.